-Use this instruction only in conjunction with the applicable elements instructions, Instructions 9.3–9.8, and with an appropriate definition of an unreasonable seizure such as Instructions 9.21–9.25.
+Use this instruction only in conjunction with the applicable elements instructions, Instructions 9.3-9.8, and with an appropriate definition of an unreasonable seizure such as Instructions 9.21-9.25.

+In a multi-plaintiff or multi-defendant case, the trial judge should consider naming each individual specifically in lieu of using the generic term “officers” or “defendants.”
+In Chinaryan, the Ninth Circuit explained that the jury instructions were “confusing” where the instructions stated that “to establish an unreasonable seizure in this case, the plaintiffs must prove by a preponderance of the evidence that the officers”—plural—“used excessive force.”
+Chinaryan v.
+City of Los Angeles, 113 F.4th 888, 905 (9th Cir.
+2024) (emphasis in original).
+The “officers” jury instruction language was confusing because it “required the jury to evaluate the excessiveness of the force used by the officers collectively rather than consider whether any single officer used excessive force.”
+Id.
+In light of Chinaryan, the trial judge may consider using a special verdict to identify the specific findings as to each plaintiff and defendant.

 The Fourth Amendment protects “against unreasonable searches and seizures.”
 U.S. Const. amend IV.
 “A ‘seizure’ triggering the Fourth Amendment’s protections occurs only when government actors have, ‘by means of physical force or show of authority, . . . in some way restrained the liberty of a citizen.’”
 Graham v.
 Connor, 490 U.S. 386, 395 n.10 (1989) (omissions in original) (quoting Terry v.
 Ohio, 392 U.S. 1, 19 n.16 (1968)).
 This may occur through coercion, physical force, or a show of authority.
 United States v.
 Chan-Jimenez, 125 F.3d 1324, 1326 (9th Cir.
 1997).
 A person’s liberty is restrained when, “taking into account all of the circumstances surrounding the encounter, the police conduct would ‘have communicated to a reasonable person that he was not at liberty to ignore the police presence and go about his business.’”
 Florida v.
 Bostick, 501 U.S. 429, 437 (1991); see also Dees v.
 County of San Diego, 960 F.3d 1145, 1154 (9th Cir.
 2020) (holding that a seizure occurs if, in view of all circumstances surrounding incident, a reasonable person would have believed she was not free to leave).